NicolasT/reedsolomon/README.md

 [7]: https://ci.appveyor.com/api/projects/status/wrxftgosavg0vtha/branch/master?svg=true
 [8]: https://ci.appveyor.com/project/NicolasT/reedsolomon/branch/master

-Reed-Solomon Erasure Coding in Haskell, with speeds exceeding 1GB/s/cpu core implemented in pure Haskell (and some SIMD C/assembler).
+Reed-Solomon Erasure Coding in Haskell, with speeds exceeding multiple GB/s/cpu core implemented in pure Haskell (and some SIMD C/assembler).

 This is a Haskell port of the [GolangReedSolomon](https://github.com/klauspost/reedsolomon) library released by [Klaus Post](http://klauspost.com/), wich is a port of the [JavaReedSolomon](https://github.com/Backblaze/JavaReedSolomon) library released by [Backblaze](http://backblaze.com), with some additional optimizations.